 I have seen theories excusing this scene, some claiming that the concierge might have been in on the conspiracy or that Madeleine snuck past her.
 But this is unlikely and just seems to be the case of Hitchcock deciding that he liked the scene so much that he was just going to keep in the movie anyway, regardless of whether it would result in a plot hole or not.

 Right off the bat, Midge–Scottie’s platonic female friend–is set up to be a major character in the film.
 Not only do we learn that they go all the way back to college but they were actually going to be married at some point.

 At first, it seems as if Midge is going to be there as the second banana or may become part of a love triangle, but then something weird happens.
 She goes from being this calm, cool and collected brainy chick into a flake.
-And she becomes more and more erratic as Scottie becomes infatuated with Madeleine, even going so far as to paint a self portrait of herself as Carlotta Valdes (the woman who Madeleine is supposedly infatuated with), then destroying it in a rage.
+And she becomes more and more erratic as Scottie becomes infatuated with Madeleine, even going so far as to paint and destroy in a rage a self portrait of herself as Carlotta Valdes (the woman who Madeleine is supposedly infatuated with).

 Why is Midge behaving like this?
 Is she jealous of Madeleine?
 Insecure?
 Is she suffering from a type of neuroses of her own, like Scottie with his “what about my acrophobia” and Madeleine with her suicidal tendencies?

 Just as things reach a crescendo, for no reason that can be explained, Midge literally disappears from the movie as soon as the second half of the movie with Judy starts.
 There isn’t even so much as a passing reference to her in the rest of the movie.
 It’s as if she had never existed.
 Her disappearance and dropped subplot is more than just a simple oversight.
 It’s an egregious one, the kind that would be positively unforgivable if it had been in a film by any other director.
 But because it’s Hitchcock, everyone just shrugs it off as a minor issue.